smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 ### Option 2

-This example is from the Wikipedia article on third normal form.
+This example is from the Wikipedia article on the third normal form.

 `DECLARE @vRun INTEGER = 2;`